A Hardy-type result on the average of the lattice point error term over long intervals

 Intrigued by this result, LaPointe, Polterovich, and Safarov in \cite{polterovich1} subsequently obtained several interesting results of this type in a general Riemannian context.

-After this brief introduction to the general background and context for the theorem to be established in this note, we return to the theme of asymptotic estimates for lattice point counts in dilating bodies in $\Bbb{R}^k$, in particular, to considerations in which rotations as well as shifts are taken into account.
+After this brief introduction to the general background and context for the results of this paper, we return to the theme of asymptotic estimates for lattice point counts in dilating bodies in $\mathbb{R}^k$, in particular, to considerations in which rotations as well as shifts are taken into account.
 The inclusion of rotations becomes necessary in the presence of zones of zero curvature on $\partial D$, because the asymptotics in this case can be exquisitely sensitive to the rotational orientation of $D$, and lattice point asymptotics in the zero curvature case can sharply differ from those in the positive curvature case (cf.\cite{randol66a}, \cite{randol66b}).
+An important example where vanishing curvature can play a role arises in the case of positive homogeneous forms that are not quadratic, for example, $x_1^{2m} + \cdots x_k^{2m}$, with $m > 1$.

-Accordingly, we will examine the lattice point count corresponding to dilations of a rotation $\theta(D)$ of the body $D$, with $\theta \in SO(k)$.
+Accordingly, we will now examine the lattice point count corresponding to dilations of a rotation $\theta(D)$ of the body $D$, with $\theta \in SO(k)$.

-Since the integral lattice point count over $T\theta(D)$ is clearly unaffected by integral translations, it can be naturally regarded as a parametrized function $N(T,\theta,x)$ on the integral torus $\Bbb{T}^k$, with $x \in \Bbb{T}^k$.
+Since the integral lattice point count over $T\theta(D)$ is clearly unaffected by integral translations, it can be naturally regarded as a parametrized function $N(T,\theta,x)$ on the integral torus $\mathbb{T}^k$, with $x \in \mathbb{T}^k$.